Dispute UCSD parking tickets for free in 2 minutes

 Here are the steps to pay your ticket by mail:

 - Make your check or money order payable to UC Regents.
-Cash is not an accepted form of payment.
+Cash is not accepted.

 - Make sure your payment is tied to the right citation by: